accordproject/apap/README.md

 Not every agreement server can support all features defined by the protocol.
 APAP therefore provides ‘capabilities’.
 A capability groups a set of agreement features.
 An agreement tool and the agreement server announce their supported features using capabilities.

-Notice the actual integration of an agreement server into a particular tool is not defined by the agreement server protocol and is left to the tool implementors.
+Notice the actual integration of an agreement server into a particular tool is not defined by the agreement protocol and is left to the tool implementors.

 ## Libraries (SDKs) for APAP providers and consumers

 To simplify the implementation of agreement servers and clients, there are libraries or SDKs:

-Development tool SDKs each development tool typically provides a library for integrating language servers.
+Development tool SDKs each development tool typically provides a library for integrating agreement servers.
 For example, for JavaScript/TypeScript there is the [agreement client npm module](./src/).

-Language Server SDKs for the different implementation languages there is an SDK to implement a language server in a particular language.
-For example, to implement a language server using Node.js there is the agreement server npm module.